10 Facts You Didn’t Know About the Multimedia Design Program at Fremont University

 Though print work is typically related to graphic design, multimedia graphic designers can still work on print graphics that combine the use of art and technology.
 In some cases, these two design types overlap.
 For example, graphic designers with training in multimedia may also create animations and visual effects for use in videos.

-10 Facts You Didn’t Know About the Multimedia Design Program at Fremont College
+10 Facts You Didn’t Know About the Multimedia Design Program at Fremont University

 1. The Multimedia Design program takes just 15 months to complete

 Since Fremont focuses on career-oriented education, students don’t waste time learning about topics that aren’t related to their future career.
 Instead, they receive career training that provides them with the necessary skills to succeed, and earn a Multimedia Design Associate of Arts degree in just 15 months.
 By enrolling in the accelerated degree program at Fremont University, students can earn a degree and begin working in their chosen field in a little over one year.

 2. The program takes place online